 Some readers can keep up with all these people, but most of us can't.
-Many of us reach a point where there's so much character clutter we can't connect with the major characters and the main plot so we close the book and vow never to read another of them.
+We reach a point where there's so much character clutter that we can't connect with the major characters and the main plot so we close the book and vow never to read another of them.

 How do you escape this cast of thousands syndrome?

 First, you must realize that while you spend many months with these characters and know them very well, the reader won't.

 Keep the introductions to a very few at a time.
 Secondary characters should only be introduced when they are needed in the plot.
 Those officemates of the heroine may play big parts in later books, but only the wacky receptionist who will introduce the heroine to her new love interest and play clumsy matchmaker will be needed in this book so only she should be introduced.

 As great as the other characters are and no matter how eager you are to introduce them, don't.